 Explore the possibilities:

-- First-Year Interest Group Seminars: We believe that students who learn the ins and outs of Rutgers in their first semester will be better off long-term.
-As part of our curriculum, we introduce first-year students to important resources in order to start students on the road to personal and professional success.
+- First-Year Interest Group Seminars: The Office of Career Exploration and Success believes that students who learn the ins and outs of Rutgers in their first semester will be better off long-term.
+The office introduces first-year students to important resources in order to start students on the road to personal and professional success.

 - Pre-Law Advising: We counsel students interested in preparing for admission to law school.
 We use the expression "pre-law" as a way to describe all training, studies, and experience which precede formal law study.
 A library of law school catalogs and resource materials are available, as are statistics about applications and acceptances to law school.

-- Student Access & Educational Equity: Programs like Upward Bound & Upward Bound Math-Science offered through our office provide a supportive and educational resource to assist students in navigating the college admissions process.
-Our services and activities foster the students' understanding of what is required to succeed in college.
+- Division of Diversity, Inclusion, and Community Engagement: Programs like Upward Bound & Upward Bound Math-Science provide a supportive and educational resource to assist students in navigating the college admissions process.
+Services and activities foster the students' understanding of what is required to succeed in college.

-- Career Exploration and Success: Our office is committed to assisting all students—first-year to graduate students—with connecting academic experiences and career paths.
-We build relationships with employers and graduate schools to optimize internship and career opportunities, while also assisting students to make meaning of co-curricular experiences that will make them competitive in future pursuits.
+- Career Exploration and Success: The office is committed to assisting all students—first-year to graduate students—with connecting academic experiences and career paths.
+The office builds relationships with employers and graduate schools to optimize internship and career opportunities, while also assisting students to make meaning of co-curricular experiences that will make them competitive in future pursuits.